14 Steps To Follow When Your Bank Goes Insolvent

 1. If the bank at risk is the only account your business banks (in this case SVB) with then you would need to open accounts with two other AA or A-rated banks.
 Consult a CPA when opening a new account.

-2. Build a 4-week cashflow forecast: Assess and monitor daily receipts and payments to create a cash flow forecast for your business to assess its immediate financial position.
+2. Build a 4-week cash flow forecast: Assess and monitor daily receipts and payments to create a cash flow forecast for your business to assess its immediate financial position.

 3. Assess cash management daily to check actual income against your forecast report.
-This helps you understand and monitor how your financial situation and then reforecast based on daily actual figures.
+This helps you understand and monitor your financial situation and then reforecast based on daily actual figures.

 4. Update key players within your organization daily to aid cashflow crisis management as the figures are updated in your business.